Understanding Herpes SImplex Lab Test: Serology Blood Test and Herpes PCR. Knowledge for Oral Herpes, Genital Herpes, Anal Herpes, Rectal Herpes

 This is a test to find the herpes virus.
 For this test, your doctor scrapes or swabs one of your sores to take a sample.
 A lab then checks the sample for the herpes virus.
 It can take up to 7 days to get your results.
 Fluid from a fresh sore is added to certain cells used to grow HSV.
 If no virus infects the cells, the culture is negative.
 If the herpes virus infects the cells, the culture is positive.
 The culture often fails to find the virus even when it is present ( false-negative results ).

 This test is best used within 48 hours of when you first see symptoms.
 After that time, the level of herpes virus starts to drop.
-That means there’s a higher chance the test could say you don’t have herpes when you really do.
+That means there’s a higher chance the test could say you don’t have herpes when you do.

 Herpes virus antigen detection test